Thursday, January 27, 2011

 "Ya."

 "What, yaar?"
-Som asked, turning to Rohan.
+I asked, turning to Rohan.

-After spending a good half hour savouring the rare Bombay breeze and the calm of the early hours, they went back inside Rohan's room.
+After spending a good half hour savouring the rare Bombay breeze and the calm of the early hours, we went back inside Rohan's room.
 Bombay wealth is something else.
-Rohan wasn’t even 'upper class' (in the archaic sense) and yet everything in that house cost 3 times as much as everything in Som’s gated complex apartment in Bangalore.
+Rohan wasn’t even 'upper class' (in the archaic sense) and yet everything in that house cost 3 times as much as everything in my gated complex apartment in Bangalore.
 There were obnoxious plasma TVs in every room.
 Italian marble flooring gleamed under the stylish low-lights.
 Despite Rohan’s Sindhi roots, walls were tastefully done with modern art and family pictures.
 The living room of this 6th floor, $3m apartment sported elegant black leather furniture that matched the minimalist black designs etched into the marble floor.
 There was an astonishingly well stocked bar, complete with a black marble counter-top who's opal inlay winked at passersby.
 It felt like something out of movie set, out of the American Gardens Building on West 81st Street.

-0 comments:
+No comments: